oscimp/WRTD-FMC-ADC/si570/README.md

 You will need to specify the path to the tool `wbgen2`.

-If you have installed the WRTD software from the scripts, then it should be located in your build directory.
+If you have installed WRTD software from the scripts, it should be located in your build directory.
 ```bash
 export WBGEN2=$BUILD_DIR/wishbone-gen/wbgen2
 ```